devlinih/devlin-ihmacs/README.md

 Contains function definitions for generating non-sense sentences via a Markov chain.
 I couldn't help myself.

-### ncurses_test.py

-A file for poking around with how ncurses handles keyboard input.

 ### tree_helpers.py

 Contains function definitions for working with dictionary trees.
 This